Proof of Audenaert-Kittaneh's Conjecture: Introduction

-where $p,q>0$ and $\frac{1}{p}+\frac{1}{q}=1$. \end{theorem} The above inequalities Audenaert and Kittaneh conjectured is a crucial piece of the Clarkson-type inequality puzzle.
-Notice that both of (\ref{AK1}) and (\ref{AK2}) become equalities for $A_1=\cdots=A_n$, so these two inequalities are sharp.
+The above inequalities Audenaert and Kittaneh conjectured is a crucial piece of the Clarkson-type inequality puzzle.
+Notice that both of \eqref{AK1} and \eqref{AK2} become equalities for $A_1=\cdots=A_n$, so these two inequalities are sharp.
 But little progress has been made in the decade since the conjecture was first proposed.
-It is worth mentioning that Conde and Moslehian obtained a weaker version of Audenaert-Kittaneh's conjecture \ref{AKC} with a weaker coefficient $n^\frac{q}{2}$ instead of $n$ in 2016. \begin{thm}\cite[Theorem 3.2]{CM16} Let $A_1,\ldots,A_n\in \mathbb{B}_p(\mathscr{H})$.
-Then for $1<p\le 2$
+It is worth mentioning that Conde and Moslehian \cite{CM16} obtained a weaker version of Audenaert-Kittaneh's conjecture \ref{AKC} with a weaker coefficient $n^\frac{q}{2}$ instead of $n$ in 2016. \begin{thm}[Conde \& Moslehian] Let $A_1,\ldots,A_n\in \mathbb{B}_p(\mathscr{H})$.
+Then for $1<p\le 2$,

-and for $p\ge 2$
+and for $p\ge 2$,